fusioncharts/dev_centre_docs/getting-started/vue/install-using-vuejs.md

 > If you're an existing user of FusionMaps (v3.12.2 or older), you'll need to upgrade the map definition files with the latest files.
 Read more on this [here]({% site.baseurl %}/upgrading/change-log#improvements-2 '@@open-newtab').

-To add the map and definition as the dependency to the core, do the following:
+To add the map and definition as the dependency to the core, copy the following line of code:

 ```Shell
 FusionCharts.addDep(Maps); (Maps -  reference from above)